noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 However, R has compiling ability, which can speed up functions [by a factor or 3 or 4 *in some cases*](http://dirk.eddelbuettel.com/blog/2011/04/12/#the_new_r_compiler_package).
-Compiling functions just requires calling `cmpfun()` in the baes `compiler` package.
+Compiling functions just requires calling `cmpfun()` in the base `compiler` package.
 Here's an example:

 ~~~~ {.r}
 library(compiler)